salomonysmayelpersonal/Final_Project_Fintech_Bootcamp/README.md

 IMAGE

-Four signal points from the sequence 4-27-2018 to the present were studied.
+Four signal points from the sequence 4-27-2018 to the present were studied. on the following dataframes we can see were the 1 entry/exit point ws generated. the values shown on these dataframes are precicely the ones to be forecasted by the model.

+IMAGE OF DATAFRAMES WITH SIGNALS